queens-satellite-team/Space-School/lab4/lab4.md

 # 1.0 Photoresistive Sensor
 A photoresistor, or light-dependent resistor (LDR) is a resistor whose resistance will decrease when incident light intensity increase; in other words, it exhibits photoconductivity.
 This sensor has an adjustable dial so that you can set a light threshold for the sensor to detect.
-When the ambient light intensity does not reach the threshold value, the sensor output is high ; when the ambient light level exceeds the set threshold, the sendor outputs a low value.
+When the ambient light intensity does not reach the threshold value, the sensor output is high; when the ambient light level exceeds the set threshold, the sensor outputs a low value.

 <img src="https://github.com/queens-satellite-team/Space-School/blob/fcfae3bbd3c562e2c20e1b6e5a6f9f731f0fa6e3/lab4/lab4-images/photosensitive-brightness-resistance-sensor-module.jpg" alt="Photoresistive Sensor" width="300">